Everything You Need To Know About Shopify Taxes [Full Guide]

 What is income tax?

-Income tax is a tax placed on any money you receive for goods or services.
-If you are employed, this will include your salary.
+Income tax is a tax placed on the proceeds from money earned.
+For salaried employees or wages, this is taken before it is paid out.
+For businesses, it is calculated after tax-deductible expenses have been accounted for.
 But even selling old items at a garage sale counts as “income” too.

 Who needs to pay income tax?